AWonkeyTortila/AWonkeyTortila/README.md

 # Info & Stuff:

-- I'm a 14 year old male who likes to program dumpster fire.
+- I'm a 14 year old male who likes to program dumpster fires.
 - I like C, so im triying to learn it.
 - If you wanna hire me, well ya' can't because I'm 14.